 A History of Breaking Boundaries

-NYU Lutheran Dental Medicine is the educational sponsor of postdoctoral dental residency training programs accredited by the Commission on Dental Accreditation of the American Dental Association.
+NYU Langone Dental is the educational sponsor of postdoctoral dental residency training programs accredited by the Commission on Dental Accreditation of the American Dental Association.

-For over 40 years, NYU Lutheran Dental Medicine’s pioneering “dental institution without walls” has trained dental residents in one- , two- and three-year programs.
+For over 40 years, NYU Langone Dental’s pioneering “dental institution without walls” has trained dental residents in one- , two- and three-year programs.
 True to its mission, our goal is ensure access and equity in oral health care for all underserved communities around the United States.

 We launched our first program in 1974 and have been growing ever since: